Skip to main content

 Here is a link to an EN-ROADS climate model that shows the effects of the actions recommended at COP28.
 Explore the model by moving sliders and returning them to the preset positions.
 These models show that aggressive action in all sectors contributing to climate change would bring down projected temperature increases to 1.7 0C (3 0F), still above the 1.5 0C limit.
 Of course, this assumes that the world has the political will to carry them out.

-The COP28 was held in a "petrostate" whose main revenue comes from fossil fuels (30% of its GDP derives from them).
+COP28 was held in a "petrostate" whose main source of revenue is fossil fuels (30% of its GDP comes from them).
 At the start of the meeting, it was unclear if any strides could be made to reduce fossil fuel production and use.
 The fossil fuel industry has been (and likely still is) a main source of misinformation on climate change.
 One example is documented below.

 The Skeptic's Corner: Climate Change Misinformation

 We should all be skeptical of models, especially ones that predict changes 80 or more years into the future.
-We gain confidence in a model if it accurately fits data going back in time and into the future data.
+We gain confidence in a model if it accurately fits data from the past and the future.
 We mentioned in Chapter 31.1 that oil company scientists knew of the likely climatic effects of fossil fuel emissions, but the company executives did not act on their models.
 Their models were startlingly accurate, as shown in Figure \(\PageIndex{9}\) below, which shows their predictions for both CO2 levels and the associated increases in temperature caused by them.

 Assessing ExxonMobil’s global warming projectionsFig1.svg